 Julie Trpkovski, EMBA ’12

 Julie Trpkovski is the Vice President for Mental Health, Emergency Services, and Corporate Access and Flow at the London Health Sciences Centre (LHSC).
-Trpkovski provides overall leadership, strategic direction, and operational management of the delivery of high-quality, patient-centred care in partnership with the respective Physician Chair Chiefs.
+Trpkovski provides overall executive leadership, strategic direction, and operational management of the delivery of high-quality, patient-centred care.

 Prior to joining LHSC in 2016, Trpkovski provided strategic leadership for health-care teams within government and hospital settings in Canada for more than 20 years.
 Most recently, Trpkovski was the Provincial Vice President, Transplant at Ontario's Trillium Gift of Life Network (TGLN), where she worked with the transplant community developing programs and policies to support the development of an integrated transplant system.
 Prior to her position at TGLN, she was Director of the Critical Care Program for the Ministry of Health and Long-Term Care in Ontario where she led the development of many large-scale change initiatives under the Provincial Critical Care Strategy, including the development of Ontario’s Critical Care Information System, the Surge Capacity Management Program, Performance Improvement Collaborative, and the Critical Care Rapid Response Teams.

 Trpkovski is a Registered Nurse with a Master of Business Administration (MBA) with expertise in change leadership, operational and health system planning, strategic implementations, and building programs that enable organizational, regional, and provincial capacity.
-She has an extensive background in critical care nursing, as well as clinical research and health system administration.
-Trpkovski’s primary career mission has been to foster collaboration with clinical teams and partners to support the development of systems that enable clinical teams to provide the highest quality care for patients and their families.
+Trpkovski’s primary career mission has been to foster collaborative partnerships to support the development of systems that empower clinical teams to provide the highest quality care for patients and their families.

 Trpkovski received her Bachelor of Science in Nursing (BScN) at the University of Windsor and completed her MBA at the Ivey Business School at Western University.